 Atlanta's fast-paced, ready-for-the-future attitude is evident in its booming convention business.
 Other Atlanta attractions include pulsing nightlife, showplace museums, sophisticated fine-arts facilities and painstakingly restored historical landmarks.

 Downtown Atlanta has several hubs of activity.
-Encircling Centennial Olympic Park is the Georgia World Congress Center convention facility, CNN Center and the Georgia Aquarium.
+Adjacent to Centennial Olympic Park is the Georgia World Congress Center convention facility, CNN Center and the Georgia Aquarium.
 A few blocks away, Peachtree Center is a cluster of grand hotels, retail shops, restaurants and business towers.
 Cultural events downtown include concerts in Centennial Olympic Park and a range of presentations at Woodruff Arts Center and Georgia State University's Rialto Center for the Performing Arts.
-One of the most exciting recent additions to the downtown landscape is the Atlanta Streetcar, which currently makes a 2.7-mi/4.3-km loop throughout downtown and the Sweet Auburn district, with an expansion planned for the future.
+The Atlanta Streetcar, which currently makes a 2.7-mi/4.3-km loop throughout downtown and the Sweet Auburn district, is slated for major expansion over the next decade.

 Just a few miles/kilometers away, the city's progressive sights and sounds evolve into quiet dogwood- and azalea-lined streets.
 Residents of historic, in-town Atlanta neighborhoods, such as Buckhead and Virginia-Highland, enjoy restored homes, baby-stroller-friendly sidewalks, unusual antiques shops and art studios, and intimate, cozy outdoor cafes.